fistuvfurey/Connect-Four/README.md

 ## Structure
 PlayGame.java contains the main method in which the gameplay loop takes place.
-This control loops in until either a player has won or there is a draw.
+This control loops until either a player has won or there is a draw.
 Then the method prints the results.

 Board.java is the blueprint for the Board object.
 This composes of the main